-The Funds' Financial Statements for the Core Fixed Income Portfolio, Equity Income Portfolio, Global Secured Options Portfolio, High Yield Municipal Portfolio, Quantitative International Equity Portfolio, Quantitative U.S. Large Cap Core Equity Portfolio, Quantitative U.S. Large Cap Growth Equity Portfolio, Quantitative U.S. Long/Short Equity Portfolio, Muni Intermediate Portfolio, Responsible ESG U.S. Equity Portfolio, Secured Options Portfolio, Short Term Tax Aware Fixed Income Portfolio, Small Cap Equity Portfolio, Strategic Equity Portfolio, Quantitative U.S. Total Market Equity Portfolio, Women in Leadership U.S. Equity Portfolio, Quantitative U.S. Large Cap Value Equity Portfolio and Quantitative U.S. Small Cap Equity Portfolio for the year ended October 31, 2023, and the financial highlights for each of the respective periods presented, appearing in the 2023 Annual Report to Shareholders, and the reports thereon of PricewaterhouseCoopers LLP, the Funds' previous independent registered public accounting firm, also appearing therein, are incorporated by reference in this SAI.
-No other parts of the 2023 Annual Report to Shareholders are incorporated herein.
+The Fund's Financial Statements for the Global Secured Options Portfolio, Disciplined International Equity Portfolio and Disciplined U.S. Small Cap Equity Portfolio for the year ended October 31, 2024, and the financial highlights for each of the respective periods presented, appearing in the 2024 Annual Financial Statements, and the reports thereon of Cohen & Company, Ltd. the Fund's independent registered public accounting firm, also appearing therein, are incorporated by reference in this SAI.
+No other parts of the 2024 Annual Financial Statements are incorporated herein.